alexdredmon/arcode/README.md

 ## Features

-- Output modified files and a summary of changes required to implement the requested features.
+- Provide requirements and get recommended changes
+- Single button press confirmation + implementation
+- Supplies context from your repo/local files
+- Optional limiting of file context based on relevancy to features

 ## Installation